katydid/relaxng/Readme.md

  - Next these simplified RelaxNG XML Grammars are parsed and translated to Katydid Relapse.
  - Finally the translated Relapse is used to validate the XML.

+Viewing all tests can be done in the playground by going to this [link](http://katydid.github.io/relaxng/play/index.html?testsuite=049.1.v), which will load the first test, and then clicking the *NextTest* button.

 ### Example 1

 The Simplified RelaxNG Grammar